Skip to Content

 Eligibility

-• You cannot be claimed as a dependent of another taxpayer for the 2022 tax year.
+• Not claimed as a dependent by another taxpayer for tax year 2025

 Application Deadline